bwcastillo/CI_CensusCanada2021/README.md

 ### Part2: Exctracting data

-#### Creating a weird index
+#### Creating a index to identify the variables

-It was necessary to build a weird index, but... what does it mean?
-It is a weird index because to exctract the variables in each database is necessary reference to its id (*SERIAL PRIMARY KEY*) and name description.
-The problem is that these identifiers are not ordered, if you realize the variables in the file `98-401-X2021006CI_English_meta.txt` the 1624 variables are nummered from 126 to 2623... ok, what is the problem with this?
-If you sustract 126 to 2623 is equal to 2497, damn!
-So what it was done, was copied the number descriptor of the variables in the files mentioned before in an excel file and I added a comma, in that way I could exctract them in the database.
-So once we get this original index it means from 126 to 2623 and we add a column with the index from 1 to 1624 beside the original one, so in that way we could know what is the original number of each variable.
-People can say that is better to select the original Id, identify where are the breaks and create and index from there, or maybe query for the name of the variable, but those are another alternatives to explore.
+It was necessary to build a index to identify the variables that we are looking for... what does it mean?
+This index allows us to extract the variables in each database, so is necessary reference to its id (*SERIAL PRIMARY KEY*) and name description.
+The problem is that these identifiers are not sorted, if you realize the variables in the file `98-401-X2021006CI_English_meta.txt` the 1624 variables are nummered from 126 to 2623... ok, what is the problem with this?
+If you sustract 126 to 2623 is equal to 2497 and not 1624, damn!
+So what it was done, was obtain the columns `id` and `characteristic_id` from one of the tables, after just select the first 1624 rows, after that weas added a column with a sequencial index from 1 to 1624 beside the original one, so in that way we could know what is the original number of each variable.
+After that, it was filtered this index with the original position of the 14 variables that we are interested in, described in the table below.
+Finally, we can consider another possible alternatives as, select the original Id, identify where are the breaks and create and index from there, or maybe query for the name of the variable.

 #### Subseting the index